GrayKS3248/condynsate/README.md

 ```
 conda --version
 ```
-You should get a response that lists the version of Git you just installed.
+You should get a response that lists the version of Miniconda you just installed.

 <img src="https://github.com/GrayKS3248/condynsate/blob/main/images/conda_10.png?raw=true" alt="conda_10" width="495" height="375"/>